jpmens/mosquitto-auth-plug/README.md

-### JWT
+### JWT auth

 The `jwt` back-end is for auth by [JWT-webtokens](https://jwt.io/).
 The JWT and HTTP configurations are identical, so please read the `http`-section above.

-The `username`-field is interpreted as the token-field and passed to the http-server in an Authorization-header.
+The `username` field is interpreted as the token-field and passed to the http-server in an Authorization-header.
 ```
 Authorization: Bearer %token
 ```

-**Note**: Some clients require the password-field to be populated.
+**Note**: Some clients require the `password` field to be populated.
 This field is ignored by the JWT-backend, so feel free to input some gibberish.

-### PostgreSQL
+### PostgreSQL auth

-The `postgres`  like `mysql` back-end is currently the most feature-complete: it supports obtaining passwords, checking for _superusers_, and verifying ACLs by configuring up to three distinct SQL queries used to obtain those results.
+The `postgres` back-end, like `mysql`, is currently the most feature-complete: it supports distinct SQL queries for obtaining passwords, checking for _superusers_, and verifying ACLs, each configurable to suit your schema.

-You configure the SQL queries in order to adapt to whichever schema you currently have.

-The following `auth_opt_` options are supported by the mysql back-end:
+The following `auth_opt_` options are supported by the `postgres` back-end:

 | Option         | default           |  Mandatory  | Meaning                  |
 | -------------- | ----------------- | :---------: | ------------------------ |